-Self drive mowers are a life saver, my lawn is hilly and there’s no way I could push a mower over it twice or even once a week.
-A self drive mower that’s not working at full capacity can be tiring, your constantly pushing, making up for the lack of Oomph.
-This video is dedicated to fixing all those self drive issues, from no self drive to annoyingly slow drive.
+Self-drive mowers are a lifesaver, my lawn is hilly and there’s no way I could push a mower over it twice or even once a week.
+A self-drive mower that’s not working at full capacity can be tiring, you are constantly pushing, making up for the lack of Oomph.
+This video is dedicated to fixing all those self-drive issues, from no self-drive to annoyingly slow drive.

-By the end of this video you’ll understand all the common self drive problems and how to fix them.
-The video walks you through the process step by step, from adjusting drive control cable to replacing a drive belt.
+By the end of this video, you’ll understand all the common self-drive problems and how to fix them.
+The video walks you through the process step by step, from adjusting the drive control cable to replace a drive belt.

 Before working on your mower be sure to remove the plug wire to prevent accidental starting, see “Repair Safety Video”.

 Tools & Parts